sfc-gh-sschaefer/guidewire_cda/README.md

 1. **A Snowflake account with accountadmin access**
 2. **Access to an AWS Account**
 > - Including permission to create buckets and IAM Users
+> - *This assumes you are not using an actual GW CDA source

 ***
 ### Getting Started